 Moremi Botswana tourism is creating eco-tourism policies that aim to keep the park as natural and beautiful for many generations.
 The reserve includes a few Botswana game lodges located near the edge of the lagoon.
 There are 4 private camps near the south gate, Khwai river and Xakanaxa lagoon.

 Camp Moremi located near Xakanaxa lagoon offers unbeatable game viewing especially for July when the dry season draws thousands of animals to the lagoon water holes.
 Banora Bush Luxury camp is another option with 10 tented canvas rooms located in Khwai river paradise east of Okavango delta.

-Find other Botswana game lodge facilities from Kwai river lodge.
-Mombo camp, Baines camp, Sandibe safari Lodge, Xakanaxa Camp and many other options offering great value for money on safaris in Botswana
+facilities from Kwai river lodge.
+Mombo camp, Baines camp, Sandibe safari Lodge, Xakanaxa Camp and many other options offering great value for money on